ARDev097/Votable-Supply-Framework/README_DOCKER.md

 To run the analysis, follow the instructions in the [analysis README documentation](Projects_Resources_and_Documentation.md).
 This documentation provides a detailed guide on which scripts to run, the purpose of each, and the steps to perform the analysis.

 - If you need to adjust any settings within the scripts, you can do so in the `config.yaml` file located in each folder.
 This file contains the configuration settings for the respective scripts, allowing you to modify parameters as needed for your analysis.

-This will start the Jupyter Notebook server inside the container.

 ---